-As at December 31, 2017 (in thousands of dollars) Co mmitted Drav vdowns ommercial paper itstanding etters of credit tstanding A vailability Maturity date of facility Revolving credit facility \$ 750,000 \$ \$ 150,797 \$ \$ 599,203 December 13, 2019 Revolving credit facility 75,000 8,737 66,263 December 13, 2019 Total bank credit facilities \$ 825,000 \$ \$ 150,797 \$ 8,737 \$ 665,466
+As at December 31, 2017 (in thousands of dollars) Со mmitted Drav vdowns ommercial paper utstanding etters of credit tstanding A vailability Maturity date of facility Revolving credit facility Revolving credit facility \$ 750,000 75,000 \$ \$ 150,797 - \$ - 8,737 \$ 599,203 66,263 December 13, 2019 December 13, 2019 Total bank credit facilities \$ 825,000 \$ \$ 150,797 \$ 8,737 \$ 665,466

 The \$750.0 million revolving credit facility provides support for the borrowing under the unsecured commercial paper program and may also be used for operating expenses, capital expenditures, working capital needs, and for general corporate purposes including the payment of distributions.
 Drawdowns under this facility may be in the form of Canadian prime rate loans or bankers' acceptances.
-At the renewal date, which is one year prior to the maturity date, the Partnership has the option to convert the facility to a one-year term facility.
+On an annual basis, with the consent of the lenders, the Partnership can request that the maturity date of the credit facility be extended for a further 364 days.

 The \$75.0 million revolving credit facility may be used for operating expenses, capital expenditures, working capital needs, and for general corporate purposes including the payment of distributions.
 Drawdowns under this facility may be in the form of Canadian prime rate loans or bankers' acceptances, U.S. base rate loans, U.S. LIBOR loans or drawn letters of credit.
-At the renewal date, which is one year prior to the maturity date, the Partnership has the option to convert the facility to a one-year term facility.
+On an annual basis, with the consent of the lenders, the Partnership can request that the maturity date of the credit facility be extended for a further 364 days.